revolution-robotics/roadrunner-debian/README.md

 ## Overview
 This is a Debian GNU/Linux build suite for REVO boards.
 The following build instructions have been verified on a Ubuntu 20.04 x86 host platform.
+It's important that the commands are run in the order listed.

 ## Prerequisites
 Verify that required tools and libraries are available by running (on